Nikhileshmauje/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple Tic Tac Toe game built with HTML, CSS, and JavaScript.
-Learn core programming concepts and event handling in JS, essential for web development.
+Learned core programming concepts and event handling in JS, essential for web development.